 The feeling at the small end of the market (less than 200 devices) was that the cost-benefit analysis of the cloud providers was actually being made against older on premise infrastructure.
 Whereas, more modern virtualized servers provide greater flexibility and scalability, that to a large extent negate most of the benefits of moving to the cloud.
 In many cases it would actually be more expensive moving to the cloud than running your own infrastructure.

 It is a similar story for larger enterprises as well.
 Again, the more modern on premise infrastructures and technology are delivering significant cost savings and provide the agility and scalability which are often claimed for cloud-based solutions.

 One other factor that tends to be overlooked, and impacts organizations at both ends of the scale is flexibility.
 When you move anything to the cloud you have to adapt the way you do things to fit the cloud supplier’s ways of working.

 Whilst this may not be an issue in many cases, if you have specific and competitive-edge processes that operate around your software, you may not be able to accommodate them in the new cloud world.
 So, you really need to factor this in when making the decision.

-While this will make you very popular with the software vendors, it is not good needlessly using your budget this way.
-This is where good SAM will help and prevent you wasting money on licenses you don’t need.
+While this will make you very popular with the software vendors, it is not good to needlessly overspend.
+This is where good software asset management (SAM) for cloud will help and prevent you wasting money on licenses you don’t need.

 So, if you are coming under pressure to move part or all of your infrastructure to the cloud, look at the costs and benefits closely before making the jump.
-Many organizations are now ‘de-clouding’ and going back to on premise, having been burnt by the experience.
+There needs to be clear analysis of your current infrastructure and strategy to ensure the cloud will still be able to support and accommodate these.
+This is especially important as we see some organizations ‘de-clouding’ and going back to on-premise, having been burnt by the experience.